-In realistic SCPs, the behavior induced by the SCP geometry (complex interface surface of binder with the packed AP particles) results in complex burn behavior that eludes simplistic analysis.
+In realistic SCPs, the behavior induced by the SCP geometry (complex interface surface of binder with the AP packed AP particles) results in complex burn behavior that eludes simplistic analysis.
 Therefore, to better understand the interactions between oxidizer and binder, sandwich structures provide a simplified yet nontrivial case study.
-Sandwich structures have been examined in a variety of experimental reports with varied compositions [62-68], over the span of the past several decades.
-The geometry of sandwich structures is simple: a laminate of binder between two blocks of AP (Fig. 5a).
-Here, a $4 \text{ mm} \times 0.5 \text{ mm}$ geometry is used with a laminate thickness of 0.1 mm.
-As with the pure AP case, a $16 \times 2$ base grid is used with 7 levels of mesh refinement, and a diffuse interface thickness of $\zeta = 0.015$ is used.
-Pressures ranging from 500 kPa to 4 MPa are considered, and parameters are adjusted by comparison to the values reported by Price et al. [4].
+Sandwich structures have been examined in a variety of experimental reports, such as studied with and without catalysts and the influence of the liquid phase [55-61], over the span of the past several decades.
+The geometry of sandwich structures is simple: a laminate of binder between two blocks of AP (Fig. 4a).
+Here, a $4 \text{ mm} \times 0.5 \text{ mm}$ geometry was used with a laminate thickness of 0.1 mm.
+As with the pure AP case, a 16×2 base grid was used with 7 levels of mesh refinement, and a diffuse interface thickness of $\zeta = 0.015$ was used.
+Pressures ranging from 500 kPa to 4 MPa were considered, and parameters were adjusted by comparison to the values reported by Price et al. [3].

-In this simulation the parameters for AP are held constant with the values that were found for the pure AP combustion and we calibrate the binder parameters only.
-The resulting burn rate calculations appear to be consistent with experimentally measured values, with an average error of approximately 10% for PBAN, compared to less than 5% for pure AP.
-(Fig. 5b).
-Observed variation in the velocity is minimal.
-The 10% error bars are added to reflect the anticipated uncertainty in the computational results.
-An interesting point to note is that, although a pressure power law form had been assumed for both the PBAN and mixture regions, the best exponential coefficient was found to be zero, i.e., a constant value was determined to best match the experiments.
+In this simulation the parameters for AP were help constant with the values that were found for the pure AP combustion and we calibrated the binder parameters only, which are reported in Table 1.
+The resulting burn rate calculations show a very close match between the model and experimentally reported values (Fig. 4b).
+An interesting point to note is that, although a pressure power law form had been assumed for both the PBAN and mixture regions, the best exponential coefficient was found to be zero, i.e., constant value was determined to best match the experiments.

 A key feature of this model is its ability to capture the complex regression morphology in addition to the regression rate.
-A comparison was made between experimentally observed burn front shapes (Fig. 6a) and numerical simulation (Fig. 6b).
-For the numerical results, traces are plotted at every 10 ms; blue traces every $100 \,\mathrm{ms}$ .
+A comparison was made between experimentally observed burn front shapes (Fig. 5a)